 If the Simulation Time is less than zero, it throws an InvalidEventTime exception as per Services/InvalidEventTime.h in [SMP_FILES], the Event is not added to the scheduler and never executed.

-If Repeat is not zero and CycleTime is not positive, it throws an InvalidCycleTme exception as per Services/InvalidCycleTime.h in [SMP_FILES], the Event is not added to the scheduler and never executed;
+If Repeat is not zero and CycleTime is not positive, it throws an InvalidCycleTime exception as per Services/InvalidCycleTime.h in [SMP_FILES], the Event is not added to the scheduler and never executed;

 After adding the new Event to the scheduler, it returns the EventId as per Services/EventId.h in [SMP_FILES] identifying the added Event.